NOMULASACHIN1998/LICENSE_PLATE_DETECTION/Readme.md

-Yolo Automartic license plate dtection model.
+Yolo Automartic license plate detection model.

 # How to utilise this.